angular/angular/src/material/snack-bar/snack-bar.md

 Focus is not, and should not be, moved to the snack-bar element.
 Moving the focus would be disruptive to a user in the middle of a workflow.
-It is recommended that, for any action offered in the snack-bar, the application offer the user an alternative way to perform the action.
+It is recommended that, for any action offered in the snack-bar, the application offers the user an alternative way to perform the action.
 Alternative interactions are typically keyboard shortcuts or menu options.
 When the action is performed in this way, the snack-bar should be dismissed.

-Snack-bars that have an action available should not be given a `duration`, as to accomodate screen-reader users that want to navigate to the snack-bar element to activate the action.
+Snack-bars that have an action available should not be given a `duration`, as to accommodate screen-reader users that want to navigate to the snack-bar element to activate the action.
 If the user has manually moved their focus within the snackbar, focus should be placed somewhere sensible based on the application context when the snack-bar is dismissed.